cuhksz-nlp/SANER/README.md

 All pretrained embeddings should be placed in `./data/`

+## Download SANER

+You can download the models we trained for each dataset from [here](data/saner.md).

 ## Run on sample data

 Run `run.py` to train a model on the small sample data under the `sample_data` directory.

+## Datasets

+We use two English datasets (W16, W17) and a Chinese dataset (WB) in our paper.

+For all datasets, you need to obtain the official data first, then put the data folder under the `data` directory.

+## Training

+You can find the command lines to train models on a specific dataset in `run.py` for English datasets and `run_cn.py` for Chinese datasets.